-330 M★ Common Core Algebra II Grades 10, 11, 12 1 credit
+330 M★ Algebra II Grades 10, 11, 12 ◆

-Prerequisite: Common Core Algebra I/Data Analysis or Common Core Geometry.
-This course extends the study of topics introduced in Common Core Algebra I. The emphases on linear, quadratic, exponential, logarithmic, polynomial, and rational functions are motivated by data investigations.
+Prerequisite: Algebra I/Data Analysis or Geometry.
+A This course extends the study of topics introduced in

+This course extends the study of topics introduced in Algebra I.

+The emphases on linear, quadratic, exponential, logarithmic, polynomial, and rational functions are motivated by data investigations.
 Graphing calculators are an integral part of this course.